-Level of Funding (1 Point): The MEDMR are asking for less than the mandated 33% cut.
-The decrease was achieved by removing one full-time position from the grant.
+Level of Funding (1 Point): The MEDMR are asking for the exact amount of the mandated 33% cut.
+The decrease was achieved by removing two thirds of a full-time position from the grant.
 The MEDMR still has a larger in-kind contribution than what is being asked for in this grant proposal.